rpatil29/SER502-Spring2023-Team4/README.md

 **Future Scope**

 In terms of future scope, the language could be extended to support these advanced features and integrated with other tools and libraries to make it more powerful and useful.
-Additionally, the language could be optimized to improve its performance and make it suitable for building high-performance applications
+With the increasing concern around security in software development, the language could be extended to include more robust security features.
+Overall, there are many possibilities for extending and improving the language to make it more powerful, efficient, and useful for a wide range of applications.